mojaloop/poc-architecture/README.md

 #### Participant TODO

-1. Add Validation to Events
+1. Add Validation to Events - (don't need it for now)
-2. Add Validation to Commands
+2. Add Validation to Commands - [#1435](https://github.com/mojaloop/project/issues/1435)
 4. Add support for `thresholdAlarmPercentage` to limits, and implementation on position changes for `reserve` (prepare) and `commit` (fulfil)
-5. Parrelize Validations for FSP-checks
+5. Parallelize Validations for FSP-checks
 6. ...
 7. Unhappy Paths Scenarios
     - Validation failures on incoming Events/Commands